click here to visit the packing list page

 10 - 11am 9:30 - 10:30am Saturday.
 This gives us more time to clean and ventilate between sessions.
 If may pick up your camper a little later, but please email firstname.lastname@example.org to let us know when you plan to come.

-Some campers go home Friday night after the parent campfire.
+Some campers go home Friday night.
 Parents picking up their kids Friday should come at 7 to help pack up before campfire starts at 8.
-Campfire ends around 9:30 or 9:45, but you are welcome to leave sooner if you need to.
+In 2021 there will not be a parent campfire, but in other years there is.

 Visit the Final Campfire Page for more information about the parent campfire on the last night of camp.